invertase/react-native-firebase/pages/quick-start/new-project.md

 This guide is for starting a **new** React Native app with Firebase pre-integrated.

-For pre-existing React Native projects see the [`existing projects guide`](/existing-project)
+For pre-existing React Native projects see the [`existing projects guide`](/quick-start/existing-project)

 ## Guide

-To create a new React Native project, with Firebase pre-integrated, init a project using the React Native CLI and the React Native Firebase project template:
+Let's 'init' a project using the React Native CLI with the React Native Firebase project template:

+#### Init Project from Template

 ```bash
 npx @react-native-community/cli@next init --template=@react-native-firebase/template@alpha <myProjectName>